pleasenophp/pleasenophp.github.io/posts/prune-folder.md

 .. type: text
 -->

-## Prine / clear folder with a strategy
+## Prune / clear folder with a strategy

 Sometimes there is a typical task: automated builds are copied to a folder every hour.
 We need to schedule a task to remove extra files from time to time.
 But it's still good to do it with custom strategy.
 It can be simple: if file is older then N days, then keep only one last file per day, and if file is older than M days where M > N, then keep only one last file per month.